ForgottenGlory/Living-Skyrim-3/.github/ISSUE_TEMPLATE/bug_report.md

 about: Open a new bug report
 title: ''
 labels: Dev Team, New Bug
-assignees: JaceVenture, TwistedModding, daffodilian, MagnusHellfire, KNGLogan, Day7-J, JaxomofRuatha
+assignees: JaceVenture, TwistedModding, daffodilian, MagnusHellfire, JaxomofRuatha

 ---